Last updated by Christian Robinette

 - Remove the active SIM from the device you will no longer be using

 - The Ting GSM is 3 in 1, if the SIM slot is larger or smaller on the new phone you will need to remove or add the framing that came with the SIM as needed to have it fit.

 You can see on our most recent SIM below the different sizes are color coded to make life easy, Pink for Standard, Black for Micro, and White for Nano.
-Please hang on the framing even if your phone uses the smaller size as moving to a phone that takes the larger size will require the outer-coating and need to make your SIM bigger, you will need a new SIM card.
+Please hang on the framing even if your phone uses the smaller size as moving to a phone that takes the larger size will require the outer-coating we need to make your SIM bigger, or you will need a new SIM card.

 Step 2 - Check the Connectivity of the New Phone